Divorced at Midyear? Here's How to Handle Your Taxes

 “Parents that both contribute more than half of the support of children should specify which parents will claim each child in each year, through the time period that a child would normally complete their college education,” says Crawford, Merritt and Company’s Diana A. Crawford.

-If there’s something big enough to affect itemized deductions — like sizeable medical expenses — you and your spouse can strike an agreement on who pays for healthcare pre-tax or post-tax.
+If there’s something big enough to affect itemized deductions — like sizable medical expenses — you and your spouse can strike an agreement on who pays for healthcare pre-tax or post-tax.

-The parent who gets to claim their kids as dependents post-divorce is referred to as the “custodial parent”.
+The parent who gets to claim their kids as dependents post-divorce is called the “custodial parent”.
 They’ll also get access to the Child and Dependent Care Tax Credit, American Opportunity Tax Credit, and the Lifetime Learning Education Tax Credit.

 If you’re the noncustodial parent, you won’t be allowed to claim any of these credits.
 You also can’t use the Head of Household Filing status.

-How Does Divorce Affect Your Retirement Plans or IRAs From a Tax Perspective?
+Midyear Divorce Tax Implications For Your Retirement Plans or IRAs

 A couple chatting with a professional

-When you and your spouse divorce, there are a number of IRS forms you’ll need to update regardless of the filing status you’re going for.
+When you and your spouse divorce, there are a lot of IRS forms you’ll need to update regardless of the filing status you’re going for.

 These include updating your name, address, and marital status with the Social Security Administration, as well as updating your information with the IRS by filing a new Form W-4.
 But you’ll also need to consider how the divorce may affect other policies or annuities.